mbasagoitia/musician-website/public/content/pages/bio/bio.md

 ---
 <p>Dr. Belén Hernández started her musical journey in her native Argentina.
 She graduated with a degree in violin performance from the Instituto Superior de Música de la Universidad Nacional de Tucumán.
 She then joined the Orquesta Sinfónica de Salta in 2007 as a full-time violinist.</p>

-<p>In 2010 she received the Tarr Award (full tuition scholarship) at Carson-Newman University where she completed a BM in Music Theory, applied violin (2014).
+<p>In 2010 she received the Tarr Award (full tuition scholarship) at Carson-Newman University where she completed a BM in Music Theory (2014).
 During her undergraduate studies, Dr. Hernández was granted the Presser Scholar Award, and became a member of multiple national honor societies, including Pi Kappa Lambda, Alpha Chi, and Omicron Delta Kappa.</p>

 <p>Dr. Hernández continued her higher education studies at the University of Northern Colorado where she earned a MM in Violin Performance (2016) and Doctor of Arts in Violin Performance with a secondary emphasis in Orchestral Conducting (2020).
 Her doctoral dissertation, "<a href="https://digscholarship.unco.edu/dissertations/721/" target='_blank'>Life and Legacy of Luis Gianneo: A Comprehensive Study of His Compositions for Violin</a>,” reflects her deep love for Argentine music.
 During her time at the University of Northern Colorado, Dr. Hernández served as Dr. Jubal Fulks' Graduate Teaching Assistant. </p>